About the OBRA

 What are the membership dues per year?

 The OBRA membership dues for Restaurants or Associate members for one year (Sept-Sept) are $200 if paid by check or $206.30 if paying online which includes cc fees that OBRA incurs when you charge your dues.

 We also offer a reduced rate of $75 for one year (Sept-Sept) for restaurants with 25 seats or less, if paid by check.
 If paid online the dues will cost $77.57 including the online handling fee.

 mail in a check with your application made out to

 - Click the PayPal button below and pay for your membership

-- Download and fill out the Application Form and mail to us
+- Download and fill out the Application Form and mail or scan and email it to us

 When are the meetings?

 OBRA meets monthly – usually on the first Wednesday – September through May (we are all so busy in the summer!)
 We meet at a different restaurant each month – where our host provides light refreshments – and we discuss upcoming events, marketing, membership, community issues and pending state and local legislation that may affect our industry.

 Please join us at our next meeting!
 Tuesday, October 3rd, 3pm, at Dirty Dick’s Crab House in Nags Head, NC.